The Book

 Contemporary Markmakers

-We started by continuing the format we followed when we met physically, except we concentrated on our smaller domestic, inner worlds … drawing in our gardens as darkness fell, or making quick sketches as the kettle boiled.
+We refused to be separated by Covid 19.
+We looked for, and found, zoom several weeks before the government briefings press office and, despite a few tears, got up to tech speed in no time.
+We started our remote togetherness by continuing the format we followed when we met physically, except we concentrated on our smaller domestic, inner worlds … drawing in our gardens as darkness fell, or making quick sketches as the kettle boiled.
 These previously ignored inspirations quickly spiralled into intensely personal and absorbing projects which we allowed to fly, and in that process our relationships as a group changed profoundly, and deepened as time went on.

 Our group has been, and continues to be, an important lifeline to us all, both artistically and emotionally.
 For many of us it has meant change and integration of our individual creative practice, and has brought strength, stimulation and hope for the future.

 Our latest venture Unearthing Dartmoor, is a joint venture with the Moor Poets.
-Not the first time we have worked together, and not the last.
+And there is a new collaboration coming down the tracks.